shwestrick/shwestrick.github.io/_drafts/useful-races.md

 mathjax: true
 ---

-Programmers are well aware of the hazards of race conditions.
+Many are well aware of the hazards of race conditions.
 But what about the benefits?

 There are situations where race conditions can be helpful for performance.
 By this, I mean that
 **you can sometimes make a program faster by *creating* race conditions**.
-Essentially, a small amount of non-determinism can help eliminate a bottleneck caused by unnecessary synchronization and/or memory traffic.
+Essentially, a small amount of non-determinism can help eliminate a performance bottleneck.

 Now, first, let me emphasize: **I'm not talking about data races**.
 Data races are typically bugs, by definition.[^1]